Abul Fateh: Early life and education

-Abul Fateh was born in Kishoreganj on 16 May 1924 in a landowning family, to Abdul Gafur and his second wife Zohra Khatun.
-Abul Fateh was a middle child, in a large family of a dozen children who survived to adulthood, while two other siblings died young.
-His father Abdul Gafur had attended Presidency College, Calcutta, and was one of the first Muslim daroga (sheriffs) in British India.
-Abul Fateh's mother Zohra was the daughter of a local nobleman.
-Abul Fateh passed his matriculation exams from Ramkrishna High English School in Kishorganj in 1941.
-After passing his Intermediate exams from Ananda Mohan College in Mymensingh in 1943, he undertook higher studies in English Literature at Dhaka University (BA Honours in 1946 and MA in 1947) where he also excelled in sport, for a time captaining the cricket team and becoming the table tennis champion.
+Abul Fateh was born on 16 May 1924 to Abdul Gafur and his second wife Zohra Khatun in Kishoreganj in the then Bengal Presidency, British India.
+Fateh was a middle child among twelve children who survived to adulthood; two other siblings died young.
+Gafur had attended Presidency College, Calcutta, and was one of the first Muslim darogas (sheriffs) in British India.
+Fateh passed his matriculation exam from Ramkrishna High English School in Kishorganj in 1941 and intermediate exam from Ananda Mohan College in Mymensingh in 1943.
+He then earned his bachelor's (with honours) in 1946 and master's in 1947 in English literature from the University of Dhaka.

+Career

 Pakistani diplomat

-While teaching English Literature at Brindaban College in Sylhet, he took the first Foreign Service exams of Pakistan (1948), before teaching English Literature for a few months at Michael Madhusudhan Datta College in Jessore.
+While teaching English literature at Brindaban College in Sylhet, he took the first Foreign Service exams of Pakistan (1948), before teaching English literature for a few months at Michael Madhusudhan Datta College in Jessore.
 He joined the first batch of Pakistan Foreign Service trainees in 1949, moving to Karachi.
-Soon after he left for training in London, which included taking a special course at the London School of Economics, before he moved in 1950 to Paris to complete his training.
-Returning briefly to Karachi, he was sent back (1951) to Paris as Third Secretary in the Pakistan Embassy.
+Soon after he left for training in London, which included taking a special course at the London School of Economics, he moved in 1950 to Paris to complete his training.
+Returning briefly to Karachi, he was sent back (1951) to Paris as third secretary in the Pakistan Embassy.